AgentExpt: Automating AI Experiment Design with LLM-based Resource Retrieval Agent: Experiment

-Both interaction chains and supervised fine-tuning (SFT) are crucial.
-On the baseline side, removing interaction chains reduces HitRate@5 by 0.0688 (-13.12\% relative) and HitRate@10 by 0.0583 (-9.17\% relative); removing SFT yields an even larger drop (-0.1649 @5, -38.49\% relative; -0.1126 @10, 19.37\% relative).
-The dataset side mirrors this: -0.0431 @5 (-10.45\% relative) and -0.0502 @10 (-9.95\% relative) without chains; and -0.0916 @5 (-25.16\% relative) and -0.1301 @10 (-30.63\% relative) without SFT.
-Overall, interaction chains provide high-precision evidential priors about co-usage, and SFT teaches the model to exploit these priors to make calibrated, interpretable decisions—together delivering the observed precision gains.

-\paragraph{Ablation Study of Recommendation Pipeline.} To assess the impact of the \textbf{reranking module}, we performed an ablation by removing the reranker (denoted \textit{w/o Reranker}) and comparing its performance to the full model.
-As shown in Table~\ref{table:ablation_pipeline}, removing the reranker caused a notable drop in \textbf{HitRate@5} and \textbf{HitRate@10} for both the baseline and dataset recommendation tasks.
+\paragraph{Ablation of Retriever.} As Table~\ref{table:standard_metric_results1} shows, both collective perception and self-description contribute vital signals to retrieval process.
+Removing collective perception causes the most substantial performance degradation, with Recall@20 dropping by approximately 17.8\% for baselines and 16.9\% for datasets.
+Excluding self-descriptions also leads to a consistent decline, reducing Recall@20 by 7.2\% and 9.7\% respectively.
+These findings indicate that while first-person descriptions provide a necessary foundation, the third-person insights derived from community citation contexts are decisive for accurately capturing experimental suitability. \paragraph{Ablation of Reranker.} As Table~\ref{table:standard_metric_results2} shows, both the interaction chains and the reasoning augmentation contribute significantly to final performance.
+Removing the reasoning supervision causes a sharp decline in HitRate@5, dropping by 27.8\% for baselines and 20.1\% for datasets.
+Similarly, excluding interaction chains leads to performance degradation, with HitRate@5 falling by 11.6\% and 9.5\% respectively.
+These results confirm that high-quality evidence (interaction chains) and the capability to interpret it (reasoning alignment) are both indispensable for accurate reranking. \paragraph{Ablation of Recommendation Pipeline.} To assess the impact of the reranking module, we perform an ablation by removing the reranker (denoted w/o Reranker) and comparing its performance to the full model.
+As Table~\ref{table:ablation_pipeline} shows, removing the reranker caused a notable drop in HitRate@5 and HitRate@10 for both the baseline and dataset recommendation tasks.
 This performance loss shows that while the retriever identifies candidate items, it cannot effectively prioritize the most relevant ones.
-In contrast, the reranking component, utilizing interaction chains and contextual reasoning, refines rankings and improves both \textit{ranking quality} and \textit{recommendation precision}.
+In contrast, the reranking component, utilizing interaction chains and contextual reasoning, refines rankings and improves both ranking quality and recommendation precision.
 These results highlight the importance of integrating retrieval and reranking, demonstrating that the reranker significantly enhances the recommendation pipeline’s effectiveness.